Investing in long-term systemic change in the United States and Israel

 When it comes to our grantees, we are willing to be the first in and to invest for long-term sustainability.
 We recognize the inherent power dynamic between funders and grantees, and we view our grantees as partners in the work and experts at what they do.
 That is why we often provide multi-year general operating support that enables grantees to think long term and execute a strategy that will best achieve our shared goals.
 We also provide robust assistance beyond our grants to build organizations’ capacity and deepen their expertise in a variety of areas, including evaluation and learning, communications, leadership and talent development, and more.

-At Schusterman, we work hard to ensure our values are reflected in how we approach we work.
+At Schusterman, we work hard to ensure our values are reflected in how we approach our work.
 We seek to foster a culture that blends a willingness to innovate, be flexible and take risks with a commitment to learning, due diligence and impact.
 We also strive to embed into our grantmaking our commitment to equity by fostering environments in which diverse voices and perspectives are heard and in which we are continuously improving our processes and policies.

 Ultimately, we believe our multifaceted, dynamic approach will help us drive systemic change and contribute to building a more just and inclusive society.